Reclaim is now part of Dropbox, driving the future of productivity at work together

 • Develop healthier habits by making time for things like breakfast or exercise.

-• Increase work performance with improved focus and a more positive attitude.
+• Increase work performance with improved focus and a more positive attitude, which can lead to a better work-life balance.

 • Instill discipline by committing to a consistent daily routine.

-The benefits of a morning routine speak for themselves!
-So how do you build a morning routine that works for you?
-Let’s dive into some productive daily habits you can introduce to start every day on the right side of the bed.
+So how do you build a productive morning routine that works for you?
+Let’s dive into some example ideas you can introduce to start every day on the right side of the bed.

-If you’re wondering how to start a morning routine, you might be surprised to learn that a productive morning really begins the night before.
-Ultimately, a morning routine can only be as good as the quality of rest you’re getting, and most of us know from experience – it’s a lot harder to be an early bird when you’re running on fumes!
+If you’re wondering how to start a successful morning routine, you might be surprised to learn that it really begins the night before.
+Ultimately, a morning routine can only be as good as the quality of rest you’re getting, and most of us know from experience – it’s a lot harder to be a morning person when you’re running on fumes.

 For the best sleep hygiene: